Book Review for “Curtain Call” by Anthony Quinn.

 This isn’t to say that I disliked this novel, but rather was somewhat disappointed in how this all panned out.
 On the other hand, it could be that I prefer a real detective or investigative drama to one where ordinary citizens are seemingly hapless pawns in the sinister goings on.
 Because of this, I have a feeling that most lovers of the crime/mystery genre will enjoy this book much more than I did.
 This is why I’ll still recommend it but for me, it only gets three (and maybe a half) out of five stars.

-“Curtain Call” by Anthony Quinn, published by Random House UK, Vintage Publishing, released January 8, 2015 is available from Amazon, Walmart (Kobo) eBooks, from the website eBooks.com, as an iTunes iBook, The Book Depository (free worldwide delivery), new or used from Alibris.
+“Curtain Call” by Anthony Quinn, published by Random House UK, Vintage Publishing, released January 8, 2015 is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks, from the website eBooks.com, as an iTunes iBook, The Book Depository (free worldwide delivery), new or used from Alibris.
 I would like to thank the publishers for giving me an advance reader’s copy of this book for review via NetGalley.